Avaray/cloudflare-dynamic-dns-service/README.md

 # **CDDS** ![](https://api.iconify.design/logos:cloudflare-icon.svg) Cloudflare Dynamic DNS Service

-A lightweight, powerful, and interactive Dynamic DNS (DDNS) client for Cloudflare, built entirely in [Bun](https://bun.sh).
+A lightweight, interactive Dynamic DNS (DDNS) client for [Cloudflare](https://www.cloudflare.com/).

 If your [ISP](https://en.wikipedia.org/wiki/Internet_service_provider) frequently changes your dynamic IP address, and you want to host services on your home network under a static domain name, **CDDS** is a tool for you.
-It runs efficiently in the background, checks your public IP address, and automatically updates your Cloudflare DNS records whenever your IP changes.
+It runs efficiently in the background, checks your public [IPv4 address](https://en.wikipedia.org/wiki/IPv4), and automatically updates your Cloudflare [DNS records](https://en.wikipedia.org/wiki/Domain_Name_System) whenever your IP changes.

 ## 🚀 Features